Tenured faculty earn Professional Development Units (PDUs) for engaging in professional development and growth activities.

 Carl Perkins professional development funds, available only for professional technical faculty, are intended to fund activities that either help faculty stay current in their given field or promote program improvement.
 Applicants must write a short narrative in which they describe:

-The application is submitted to the Dean for Workforce and Continuing Education and is review by the Workforce Education Team.
+The application is submitted to the Dean for Workforce, and is review by the Workforce Education Team.
 Funds are allocated on a first come, first serve basis, although consideration is given to how funds have been dispersed among eligible program faculty.
 Additionally, recipients of these funds must submit a short written report before the end of the academic year summarizing the actual outcomes of the activity including the actual or expected impact on the professional/technical program.

 Exceptional Faculty Grants provide for projects or services that promote student learning.
 Projects may relate to existing or to new programs, courses, or services.
 Awards can be used by full and part-time faculty to pay for in-service training, temporary or replacement costs directly associated with faculty development programs, conferences, travel, publication, and dissemination of exemplary projects; to supplement the salary of the holder; or to pay expenses associated with the holder’s program area.
-Applications are emailed to all faculty during winter quarter from the LCC Foundation office and are read by a review committee consisting of at least two faculty, an LCC Foundation member, and a dean who serves as chair of the committee.
-Applications are due each year by 5:00 p.m. on the first instructional day of spring term and must be completed by the end of the fiscal year (June 30) of the award year to receive funds.
+Applications are reviewed by the Exceptional Faculty Committee consisting of at least three faculty, an LCC Foundation member, and a dean who serves as chair of the committee.

 The Faculty Development Committee disperses funds to full and part time faculty for activities that promote professional